-ABC shows (so far): 20/20, American Crime, American Housewife, The Bachelor, Big Fan, Black-ish, The Catch, Conviction, Dancing With The Stars, Designated Survivor, Downward Dog, Dr. Ken, Fresh Off The Boat, The Goldbergs, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How To Get Away With Murder, Last Man Standing, Marvel’s Agents Of SHIELD, Match Game, The Middle, Modern Family, Notorious, Once Upon A Time, People Icons, Quantico, The Real O’Neals, Scandal, Secrets And Lies, Shark Tank, Speechless, Time After Time, The Toy Box, and When We Rise.
+ABC shows (so far): 20/20, Alex Inc., America’s Funniest Home Videos, American Housewife, American Idol, The Bachelor, The Bachelor Winter Games, Black-ish, Child Support, The Crossing, Dancing with the Stars, Deception, Designated Survivor, For the People, Fresh Off the Boat, The Gifted, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Kevin (Probably) Saves the World, Marvel’s Agents of SHIELD, Marvel’s Inhumans, Match Game, The Middle, Modern Family, Once Upon a Time, Quantico, Roseanne, Scandal, Shark Tank, Speechless, Spitting Up Together, Station 19, Ten Days in the Valley, The Toy Box, and What Would You Do?.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.

 Keep in mind that the demo numbers are typically what’s most important to advertisers.
 Therefore, that’s how the networks measure success.
 Advertisers pay more for ad time on a show that has a higher demo rating.
 Because older viewers don’t count?
 No, it’s because younger viewers watch less traditional TV and are harder to reach.

 What do you think?
 Are you surprised by any of the ratings?
 Which shows should be doing better?